-The collection is under the guidance of Vicente Todolí since 2011, as well as the museum project for its expansion in the city of Xàtiva.
+The collection is under the guidance of Vicente Todolí since 2011.

-The “COLECCION INELCOM Arte Contemporáneo” is composed of forty artists that work with drawing, sculpture, photography, installations, painting and video.
+The “COLECCION INELCOM Arte Contemporáneo” is composed of 103 artists that work with drawing, sculpture, photography, installations, painting and video.

 The collection started with the communication and incommunication thematic by the acquisition of works from: